Donald Trump sexual misconduct allegations: Public response

 A survey conducted by YouGov in October 2016 found that 43 percent of respondents found the allegations to be credible.
-Republicans were least likely to find the allegations credible, and only 19 percent of Republicans thought sexual assault would disqualify Trump from the presidency.
+Republicans were least likely to find the allegations credible, with only 19 percent of Republicans thinking sexual assault would disqualify Trump from the presidency.
 A year after the election, and after the Harvey Weinstein sexual abuse allegations and subsequent Me Too movement, 86 percent of Clinton voters found the allegations credible, while only 6 percent of Trump voters did.